Stocks rally on Wall Street as technology giants rebound

-NEW YORK (AP) — Stocks rallied in afternoon trading on Wall Street Thursday as technology companies clawed back some of the ground they had lost recently.
+NEW YORK (AP) — Major stock indexes on Wall Street notched their biggest gains in more than six weeks Thursday, as technology companies clawed back some of the ground they had lost recently.

+The S&P 500 rose 2.5%, with roughly 85% of the stocks in the benchmark index closing higher.
+The Dow Jones Industrial Average climbed 1.8% and the tech-heavy Nasdaq ended 3.1% higher.

 Big Tech and communications companies have been behind much of the oscillations in the broader market as their pricey stock values have more force in pushing the major indexes up or down.

+Apple rose 4.5% in regular trading.
+It rose another 2.3% in after-hours trading after reporting stronger-than-expected results and increasing its dividend and stock repurchase program.

-Apple, which reports its latest financial results later Thursday, rose 4.2%.
-Chipmaker Qualcomm jumped 8.1% after easily beating Wall Street’s profit estimates.
-Facebook's parent company Meta surged 17.1% after it beat Wall Street’s first-quarter profit forecasts and reported an encouraging increase in daily users.
+Chipmaker Qualcomm jumped 9.7% after easily beating Wall Street’s profit estimates.
+Facebook's parent company Meta surged 17.6%, the biggest gain among S&P 500 stocks, after it beat Wall Street’s first-quarter profit forecasts and reported an encouraging increase in daily users.

 The latest round of corporate report cards are hitting the market as Wall Street tries to figure out how rising inflation is impacting businesses and consumer spending.
 Earnings have been mostly positive, but investors are also focusing on forecasts, which have become more difficult for many companies to provide because of all the uncertainties swirling around inflation and economic growth.